 Free Notebook Usage

-Free Notebook is like a “free trial version” that lets you experience Notebook features first to see if they meet your needs.
-Although there are some limitations, it’s completely sufficient for learning and simple projects.
+Free Notebook is like a “free trial” that lets you try out Notebook features first and see if they fit your needs.
+While there are some limitations, it’s fully sufficient for learning and simple projects.

 What’s Included in the Free Version?